ansible/ansible-navigator/docs/settings.rst

               osc4:

   * - pass-environment-variable
-    - Specify an exiting environment variable to be passed through to and set within the execution enviroment (--penv MY_VAR)
+    - Specify an exiting environment variable to be passed through to and set within the execution environment (--penv MY_VAR)
     - | **Default:** No default value set
       | **CLI:** `--penv` or `--pass-environment-variable`
       | **ENV:** ANSIBLE_NAVIGATOR_PASS_ENVIRONMENT_VARIABLES